By: E.C. LaMeaux

 First, you must consider variables such as body type, heredity, age, activity and gender.
 For instance, the range for a healthy body fat percentage in women tends to be higher than that of men, as women need more body fat.
 A certain amount of fat is important for bodily functions.
 It regulates your body temperature, cushions organs and tissues, and is the main form of your body’s energy storage.
 So it's important to have neither too much nor too little body fat.
+If you'd like to try and reduce your body fat percentage, consider a new Yoga or Pilates class.
 Mayo Clinic staff, as well as other health professionals, list the following age-adjusted body fat percentile recommendations:

 Obtain as accurate a body weight as possible.
 Different scales often give different numbers, and depending on the time of day you weigh yourself, your numbers may vary.
 Try weighing yourself on the same scale at approximately the same time of day over a few days to get an average of your body weight.

 You can easily calculate your BMI by dividing your weight in pounds by your height in inches squared, and then multiplying by a conversion factor of 703.
 Using the example of a 150-pound person who is five feet five inches (or 65 inches), the calculation would look like this: [150 ÷ (65)²] x 703 = 24.96